Right-of-Way on One-Lane Roads

 When stop signs show up in the law they’re at intersections, but maybe we can take some principles as guidance for our situation.
 The Washington Driver Guide states, “At a four-way stop the driver reaching the intersection first, goes first (after coming to a complete stop).”
 Inferring from the driver guide, you might conclude that drivers should take turns at the stop signs.
 However, that explanation is a simplification of the law, which states, in part, that drivers “shall yield the right-of-way to any vehicle in the intersection or approaching on another roadway so closely as to constitute an immediate hazard.”
 Based on this, it appears that if several cars go through the one-lane road at once, the car on the other side should yield to all of them.

 Practically speaking, when you arrive at the stop sign, you’re at the whim of how the drivers on the other side interpret the rules.
-If the second car, and third, fourth, and fifth all think it’s okay to follow along, there’s not much you can do, short of a withering stare.
+If the second car, and third, fourth, and fifth all think it’s okay to follow along after stopping, there’s not much you can do, short of a withering stare.

 Maybe we should alternate because it’s courteous to the driver on the other side, so they can get through quicker.
 But if you’re car number two, wouldn’t it be courteous to the cars behind you to set an example of following the lead car and getting your entire line through more quickly?